This article comes from a parent at my school.

 However, if a teacher is giving a very specific task (using laptops) and is moving around the classroom, monitoring student work, and has very clear outcomes for the assignment, then this is another matter entirely.
 Part of a 1:1 school is changing the way we teach; this is a major focus of my work here at our school.
 In this case, if a teacher asks their students to visit a specific site, and collaboratively builds a mini-website about Rome using a template (or referring to a rubric), AND the teacher moves about the classroom helping students, and supporting their activity then that is a very different sort of assignment than the previous example, isn't it?
 At the end of the class, the teacher will ask the students to produce their work - again, good management.

 You simply cannot implement a 1:1 program in a school, and not change the way you teach and learn; it will not be successful.
 Part of my vision is to change the way we teach.
 It's a different sort of classroom, a different sort of learning, and we need to understand the old ways of teaching don't work as well in a classroom full of laptops.

 I really appreciate your concern about facebook, and how it impacts learning.
 I agree, by the way, that multi-tasking is doing 2 things at 50% instead of 1 thing at 100%.
 But having laptops in a classroom does not equal multitasking.
 Teachers teach, and then usually assign some sort of activity to help students understand the content.
 Technology makes a huge difference in our ability understand the world - we can see things we simply couldn't see before, we can communicate in ways we couldn't communicate before, and we can collaborate in ways we couldn't imagine prior to the implementation of technology in the classroom.

-Published on Tuesday, November 09, 2010 (about 8 years, 3 months, and 2 weeks ago).
+Published on Tuesday, November 09, 2010 (8 years, 5 months, and one week ago).
 Posted in: Blogging Educational Tech Leadership platform